estreeper/iaia-python/README.md

  * Using `and` and `or`
  * if statements: `if`, `elif`, `else`

 Discussion: formatting and style.
 Snake case.
-The importance of indendation and how it's different from other languages.
+The importance of indentation and how it's different from other languages.
 PEP 8.
 A Foolish Consistency is the Hobgoblin of Little Minds.